UnknownRori/php-router/README.md

 The `Routes` in here are using Builder pattern so registering will not be very painfull, i plan to support some kind `Container` that implement `PSR-11` for dependency injection and also support array too and make the package feel like using [Laravel](https://laravel.com/) Routing.

-Theres are some drawback on the Route matching, the URL passed to `RouteResolver` must not contain a query or the host name.
+Theres are some drawback on the Route matching, the URL passed to `RouteResolver` must not contain a query or the host name, regarding the query you probably can abuse it, but it's undefined behavior.

 Also check out my other framework [UnknownRori-PHP](https://github.com/UnknownRori/UnknownRori-PHP).

 ## Usage

-install through composer
+install through composer `composer require unknownrori/router`

-`composer require unknownrori/router`
+It's nearly the same thing on Laravel, but it's feel more like standalone thing

 ```php
 <?php